 Set in the heart of your community, we have strong relationships with local primary schools and encourage whânau involvement.
 We welcome you to come and spend time in our warm, spacious and interactive environments to see if a Ruahine Kindergarten or Early Learning is right for your child.

-You are invited to the Ruahine Kindergarten Association AGM on Wednesday 30th May 7pm at St. Alban’s Church, 339 Albert Street, Palmerston North.
+You are invited to the Ruahine Kindergarten Association 'One Organisation' NZK presentation on Friday 22 June 3pm at St. Alban’s Church, 339 Albert Street, Palmerston North.
 This will also be an opportunity for you to contribute to the future strategic direction of RKA.

 Each of our services are unique.
 Their individual character and personality comes from the communities they reside in, the children and teachers’ interests, and their surroundings.
 No day is the same.
 Our well-resourced indoor and outdoor environments extend social, emotional, thinking and physical development, while generating fantastic learning opportunities and fabulous stories to share.